Thegads/book_recommendation/README.md

 ## Summarizing

   Thank again Mario Filho for the excelent course and all free material that he makes available for everybody and lastly to [Rodrigo Fragoso](https://www.linkedin.com/in/rodrigo-a-fragoso/) for his help on the last part of the project and improvements.

+ ## Version 0.1

+  Add a button to receive an input and return the page with the new results of that input.
+It works partially.
+On the background, it is received, and start the processing for the new data, but the page is not returned.
+Still need some work on that part.